 - Participate in Board/Trustee development sessions so the quality of leadership and service in the Division can be enhanced.

 - Stay current with respect to provincial, national, and international educational issues and trends.

-- Attend school council meetings as assigned.
+- Attend stakeholder meetings as assigned.

 - Attend, when possible, Division or school community functions.

 - Attend, when possible, functions of provincial associations of which the Board is a member.